harippriyas/multithreading/README.md

 Thread 2 runs and acquires lock B<br/>
 Deadlock!<br/>
 <b>Always lock in the same order.</b>
+- Circular lock dependency between processes.
+- resource contention

 #### Detecting Deadlocks
 <i>Amazon: How to detect deadlocks?
 What tools would you use?</i><br/>
+Symptoms:
+- Application becomes sluggish and is slow to respond.
+- High CPU usage as the threads are busy checking locks
+- High memory usage as the threads dont allow GC
+- no activity in logs, indicating that work is not being done.

 Tools that help take a thread dump like jstack or JConsole can help see deadlocks.
 Check for the following during code review:
 - nested synchronization
 - holds one lock while it tries to get another lock
 - no consistency in the way the locks are ordered and
 - there are no timeouts.

+#### Debugging
+- Take a thread dump using the jstack command-line tool or Java VisualVM tool.
+This generates a snapshot of the stack traces of all threads in the JVM and help you identify threads in BLOCKED or WAITING states, as well as locks or objects they are contending for.
+- Use same tools to monitor live threads, spot threads with high CPU usage, memory usage, or low throughput.
+- jdb command-line tool or Debugging feature in IDE can be used to attach to running JVM and inspect variables and expressions of threads.
+This will enable you to set breakpoints, watchpoints, or conditional expressions that will trigger when a deadlock occurs.

+Once the tasks are identified, reviewing the resouces accessed, the dependencies, etc will help find the root cause.

 #### Avoiding Deadlocks
 <i>How to avoid deadlocks?</i><br/>
+- Use higher-level concurrency constructs, such as java.util.concurrent locks, synchronizers, or executors, as well as lock-free or wait-free algorithms or data structures that rely on atomic operations or optimistic concurrency control.
-- Using ReentrantLock's tryLock with a timeout is better than synchronized.
-If you can't get the lock, release your other lock too and retry after sometime.
+- dont wait indefinitely and dont use thread joins.
+Using ReentrantLock's tryLock with a timeout is better than synchronized.
+- If you can't get the lock, release your other lock too and retry after sometime.
-- Avoid Nested Lock, dont wait indefinitely and dont use thread joins.
+- Avoid Nested or circular Lock.
+Use same lock ordering.
 - Lock Only What is Required.

 #### Using Deadlocks